TechLabs-Ruhr/students-platform/README.md

 # StudyMeet - A Platform for Study Groups

-Description: StudyMeet is a platform that allows you to create, find and join study groups.
+**Description:** StudyMeet is a platform that allows you to create, find and join study groups.
 Study groups are meant to be chatrooms with specific information: Group name, description, degree course, location/university and group type.
 You can search for groups via a filter function.
 For the platform, an account is needed to join groups.

 In this repository, you will find initial implementations of the landing page, the chat function and backend for log in.
 A database based on mostly MySQL is also included.

-## Draft design in Figma
+## Draft design
 - [Figma main file](https://www.figma.com/file/fT4NbWfoZmmMpFSuUUv7R8/English-Version)

+## Components
+### Chat
+Chat component based on Microsoft Teams.
+It was made with React, a dedicated chat engine and HTML.
+More infos in folder.

+### Log In
+Log In Python backend script based on Flask.
+It is made to work with SQLite3.

+### Database
+MySQL Python backend script.
+It contains basic functions for the user, group and membership relations.

 ## Contributors